Worker Critically Injured In Explosion At Ramapo College

-A construction worker was critically injured in an explosion Tuesday morning at Ramapo College of New Jersey in Mahwah, responders said.
+A construction worker was critically injured in a pipe-valve explosion Tuesday morning at Ramapo College of New Jersey in Mahwah, responders said.

-Mahwah firefighters pulled the welder out after the explosion occurred during a pressure test at the RCNJ library off Ramapo Valley Road shortly after 8 a.m., they said.
+Mahwah firefighters carried the victim out after he was struck in the head and knocked out by a valve cap during a pressure test on the second floor of the college library off Ramapo Valley Road shortly after 8 a.m., they said.

 A helicopter was cancelled because of the weather and he was taken by ambulance to Hackensack University Medical Center with severe head trauma, responders said.

-The library had been closed for the construction work and no other injuries were reported.
+The library had been closed for a $40 million expansion at the Peter P. Mercer Learning Commons Library.

 Responders included township police and a Bergen County Hazardous Materials Unit.
 The Bergen County Prosecutor's Office and OSHA were notified.